-Wellways has an important role to play in shaping the future of mental health, disability and aged care services in the community.
+Wellways has an important role to play in shaping the future of mental health and disability services in the community.
 Our focus on working with individuals, families and the community to transform lives, places Wellways at the centre of building inclusive communities.

 We continue to be committed to building our advocacy membership and a strong network of lived experience leaders who can work at both grassroots and systemic levels to support our strategy and deliver community change.

 Over the next five years, Wellways will be focused on building the systems and processes to ensure that we continue to grow while we deliver leading-edge programs and services to participants and achieve our vision of becoming an employer of choice.
 Under the stewardship of the Board and CEO, we have developed a strategic plan which is the blueprint for the direction of the organisation and sets for Wellways a clear purpose through until 2022.

 A lived experience sounding board helped us shape our new strategy.
 As we’ve been doing for many, many years, we’ll continue our conversations with our participants, members, supporters and volunteers and help them have their voices heard.